 Our Data Forensics Lab offers a range of services for examining, analysing, recovering, re-using and preserving data stored in digital media in a forensically sound manner.
 The Data Forensics Lab can process a variety of modern and legacy computer storage media using state-of-the-art, purpose-built hardware and software.

-We offer training in Research Data Management and Data Curation for up-skilling staff and building capability at the University of Melbourne.
-Through our Outreach activities, we participate in national and international conferences, contribute to University projects and foster collaboration with external partners.
+We offer training in Research Data Management such as the Managing Data @ Melbourne training program.
+Through our outreach activities, we participate in national and international conferences, contribute to University projects and foster collaboration with external partners.